-With over 24,000 different species, it’s hardly surprising that caring for an orchid can be as individual as caring for your own child.
+With over 24,000 different species, some living over 100 years, it’s hardly surprising that caring for an orchid can be as individual as caring for your own child.
 Each one is different and has its own preferences and needs.
 However, when the conditions are right, an orchid will flourish.

 Here are our top picks for the best written in this niche.

 This informative guide comes in both hardback and Kindle format.
 It’s worth noting that some of the 300 color photographs are not displayed as nicely in the Kindle edition.

 As well as telling you what to look for when buying your first orchid, it has a detailed guide to the 100 most popular orchids.
 The entries contain information for beginners, experienced orchid growers and experts.
 Luckily, for those of you just venturing into the world of orchids, there are a good number of suitable entries.

 This book tells you which places the plant will thrive best, whether in a window, under artificial lights or in a greenhouse.
 Clear details are provided on watering, potting and fertilizing, propagating, and pollination.

 If you want to identify different types of orchids, then the book covers some classifications, names, and a glossary.

 The author is the CEO and President of Coastal Maine Botanical Gardens.
 He writes in a lively, engaging manner, which is clear to read.